-Cost and Cost-Effectiveness
+Table 1: Cost and Cost-Effectiveness

-Description Type of economic Cost-utility analysis (CUA) evaluation Component Partitioned survival model (PSM) Target population(s) Adult patients with locally advanced unresectable or metastatic NSCLC harbouring MET tyrosine - kinase receptor exon 14 skipping alterations Treatment Tepotinib Submitted price Tepotinib, 225mg, tablet: \$153.96 Treatment cost \$8,622 per 28 days at a dose of 450 mg once daily Comparators Line-agnostic population Immunotherapy (pembrolizumab, nivolumab, atezolizumab) First line (1L) population Immunotherapy + PDC (pembrolizumab + pemetrexed + carboplatin/cisplatin) Second line or later (2L+) population Chemotherapy (pemetrexed + carboplatin/cisplatin, docetaxel) Perspective Canadian publicly funded health care payer Outcomes QALYs; LYs
+Component Description Type of economic evaluation Cost-utility analysis Partitioned survival model Target population(s) Adult patients with locally advanced unresectable or metastatic NSCLC harbouring MET tyrosine kinase receptor exon 14 skipping alterations Treatment Tepotinib Submitted price Tepotinib, 225 mg, tablet: \$153.96 Treatment cost \$8,622 per 28 days at a dose of 450 mg once daily Comparators Line-agnostic population • Immunotherapy (pembrolizumab, nivolumab, atezolizumab) First-line population Immunotherapy + platinum-based doublet chemotherapy (pembrolizumab + pemetrexed + carboplatin or cisplatin) Second-line or later population Chemotherapy (pemetrexed + carboplatin or cisplatin, docetaxel) Perspective Canadian publicly funded health care payer Outcomes QALYs; LYs Time horizon Lifetime (10 years) Key data source • The VISION phase II clinical trial was used to inform efficacy and safety inputs for tepotinib. • Sponsor ITCs were used to inform efficacy of immunotherapy, immunotherapy + PDC, and chemotherapy.
+Key limitations The VISION trial is a phase II, single-arm trial.
+Due to the absence of direct comparative evidence and lack of robust indirect comparative evidence, no definitive conclusions can be drawn regarding the comparative clinical efficacy of tepotinib. • The sponsor used line-agnostic efficacy data and compared these to immunotherapy in the line-agnostic base-case analysis.
+Given that there is considerable heterogeneity across different lines of therapy in terms of comparators and prognosis, there is a large amount of uncertainty in the line-agnostic base-case analysis.
+Therefore, the CADTH base case focused on the cost-effectiveness of each line individually as provided by the sponsor, because the first-line and second-line or later analyses used line-specific efficacy data.
+Relevant comparators were omitted, such as chemotherapy and immunotherapy as a monotherapy in the first-line analysis.
+METex14 testing costs were excluded in the sponsor's base case.
+It is uncertain to what extent METex14 testing will be available across jurisdictions and some jurisdictions may need to implement testing.
+Since

-Description Time horizon Lifetime (10 years) Key data source VISION phase II clinical trial was used to inform efficacy and safety inputs for tepotinib Sponsor indirect treatment comparisons (ITCs) were used to inform efficacy of immunotherapy, immunotherapy + PDC, and chamethorapy Kay limitations immunoinerapy + PDC, and chemoinerapy Key limitations The VISION trial is a phase II, single-arm trial.
-Due to the absence of direct comparative evidence and lack of robust indirect comparative evidence, no definitive conclusions can be divergent and the semiconductive divergent of the set of drawn regarding the comparative clinical efficacy of tepotinib.
-The sponsor used line-agnostic efficacy data and compared this to immunotherapy in the line- agnostic base case analysis.
-Given there is considerable heterogeneity across different lines of therapy in terms of comparators and prognosis, there is a large amount of uncertainty in the line-agnostic base case analysis.
-Therefore, the CADTH base case focused on the cost- effectiveness of each line individually as provided by the sponsor, since the 1L and 2L+ analyses used line-specific efficacy data.
-Relevant comparators were omitted, such as chemotherapy and immunotherapy as a monotherapy in the 1L analysis. • MET ex14 testing costs were excluded in the sponsor's base case.
-It is uncertain to what extent MET ex14 testing will be available across jurisdictions and some jurisdictions may need to implement testing.
-Since MET ex14 skipping alterations are rare, many tests would need to be administered to identify each patient and thus the testing costs per patient may be significantly underestimated.
-The sponsor's cost/resource use assumptions underestimated tepotinib costs and overestimated comparator costs.
-CADTH reanalysis results • Given the challenges with interpreting the clinical evidence from the single arm VISION trial and limitations associated with the comparative clinical evidence, the cost-effectiveness of tepotinib is highly uncertain. • The CADTH exploratory reanalysis attempts to provide more plausible estimates of the cost- effectiveness of tepotinib, though is still grounded in highly uncertain clinical evidence. • In CADTH's exploratory reanalysis for the 1L population, tepotinib was dominated (i.e., more costly and less effective) by immunotherapy alone, regardless of whether testing costs were included.
-When the costs of PDC were added to immunotherapy, immunotherapy plus PDC was more costly and more effective then tepotinib, ICER for immunotherapy + PDC vs. tepotinib was \$45,487 per QALY (incremental costs: \$30,482; incremental QALYs: 0.6701).
-In CADTH's exploratory analysis for the 2L+ population, the ICER for tepotinib vs. chemotherapy was \$836,523 per QALY under the assumption that additional testing costs are incurred by the public payer through implementing METex14 testing.
+Component Description METex14 skipping alterations are rare, many tests would need to be administered to identify each patient; thus, the testing costs per patient may be significantly underestimated.
+The sponsor's cost and resource use assumptions underestimated tepotinib costs and overestimated comparator costs.
+CADTH reanalysis results Given the challenges with interpreting the clinical evidence from the single-arm VISION trial and limitations associated with the comparative clinical evidence, the cost-effectiveness of tepotinib is highly uncertain.
+The CADTH exploratory reanalysis attempts to provide more plausible estimates of the cost-effectiveness of tepotinib, though it is still grounded in highly uncertain clinical evidence. • In CADTH's exploratory reanalysis for the first-line population, tepotinib was dominated (i.e., more costly and less effective) by immunotherapy alone, regardless of whether testing costs were included.
+When the costs of PDC were added to immunotherapy, immunotherapy + PDC was more costly and more effective than tepotinib.
+The ICER for immunotherapy + PDC vs. tepotinib was \$45,487 per QALY (incremental costs = \$30,482; incremental QALYs = 0.6701). • In CADTH's exploratory analysis for the second-line or later population, the ICER for tepotinib vs. chemotherapy was \$836,523 per QALY under the assumption that additional testing costs are incurred by the public payer through implementing METex14 testing.
 Excluding METex14 testing costs decreased the ICER to \$551,240 per QALY.
 Since the true testing costs are uncertain, the ICER is expected to be between this upper and lower limit.